 5. Avoid Ad-Hoc Decision-Making

-Despite the best-laid plans a project manager may have in place, all projects have ongoing issues that require immediate resolution.
-Some are accounted for in the Risk Management Plan including personnel shortages, budget over runs and procurement delays but others like inclement weather, natural disasters are unforeseen and may not be accounted for.
+Despite the best-laid plans, a project manager may have in place, all projects have ongoing issues that require immediate resolution.
+Some are accounted for in the Risk Management Plan including personnel shortages, budget overruns, and procurement delays but others like inclement weather, natural disasters are unforeseen and may not be accounted for.
 Both planned and unplanned issues can throw a project off its critical path.
 Having a well-documented escalation path in place along with a contingency plan that can be deployed at a moment’s notice can help keep the project chugging along.
 Both plans should be documented with the specifics spelled out in detail.

 6. Document What You Have Learned from Every IT Project and Every Project Phase

 If you’re thinking once the project has come to a close it’s time to kick back and celebrate, you should hold that thought and reconsider.
 Celebrating is all well and good, however, the final step in project management involves documenting everything – the good, the bad and the ugly.
-There are few places other than in the world of project management where the saying “Those who don’t remember the past are doomed to repeat it,” holds more true.
-The savviest of project managers knows that he/she is also a historian and an archivist.
-While it’s common place in the business world to focus on mistakes, successes should also be chronicled and shared with team members, management, and project sponsors.
+There are few places other than in the world of project management where the saying “Those who don’t remember the past are doomed to repeat it,” holds truer.
+The savviest of project managers know that he/she is also a historian and an archivist.
+While it’s commonplace in the business world to focus on mistakes, successes should also be chronicled and shared with team members, management, and project sponsors.
 The place to record all of this is in a Library of “Lessons Learned.”
 This library becomes part of the company’s organizational process assets for all team members to learn from and reference in the future.

 By adhering to these six best project management practices, you can avoid costly mistakes and help ensure the success of your next IT infrastructure project.